particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 Even if you're not ready to scale your product, it's worthwhile to start by creating a product.
 You'll eventually need one to scale above 100 devices, and you will almost certainly want one for other reasons:

 - [Fleet deployment](/tutorials/device-cloud/ota-updates/#intelligent-firmware-releases), so you can release firmware to many devices at the same time.
-- Upgrade offline devices, so devices can receive updates when they reconnect to the cloud.
+- Upgrade firmware on offline devices, so devices can receive updates when they reconnect to the cloud.
 - [Teams](/tutorials/product-tools/team-access-controls/), so multiple users can work with the product devices.
 - [API users](/reference/device-cloud/api/#api-users), to allow fine-grained access control to Particle APIs from your servers.